Ttimofeyka/Rave/README.md

 If the installer does not work well on your system, you can try to install all the dependencies yourself.

 After install write `make` in the Rave directory.

+You can compile, for example, "Hello world!" example using `./rave examples/hello_world.rave -o hello_world` in directory with Rave.

 ### Cross-compilation programs from Linux for Windows